Early in release cycle

-Best for: Users who want Garmin's best health analytics and sports tracking on a stylish AMOLED watch that doesn't look like a hiking GPS.
+Best for: Users who want Garmin's best health analytics and sports tracking on a stylish AMOLED watch for everyday wear.
 Works equally well for Android and iPhone.
-The best Garmin option for someone who prioritises everyday wellness over extreme outdoor sports.
+The Venu 4 adds ECG and a flashlight to the formula — ideal for anyone who wants a capable lifestyle watch with genuine health monitoring depth.

 Full details →Reaching maturity, next model expected soon